tayapro/twizy/README.md

 ### F02 Login screen

 On the tWIZY CLI application, the first thing the user sees is a bold and vibrant tWIZY app name in yellow.
 It's simple yet elegant.
 A welcoming message greets the user, with a field to enter their name.
 This field only accepts names between 3 to 8 characters long.
-Users can easily edit their name by deleting and retyping letters before pressing Enter to continue.
+Users can easily edit their names by deleting and retyping letters before pressing Enter to continue.

 <img src="readme/login_screen.png" width="400" alt="tWIZY login screen image"/>